 The action of this command is identical to that of the $\overline{RST}$ pin except that it only operates on the channels selected by the Channel Enable Register and it does not change clock slots, time slots, PCM highways, ground key sampling interval or global chip parameters.
 See the note under the hardware reset command that follows.

-04h Hardware Reset
+14.3 04h Hardware Reset

-Hardware reset is equivalent to pulling the $\overline{\text{RST}}$ on a four-channel group of the device Low.
+Hardware reset is equivalent to pulling the $\overline{RST}$ on the device Low.
 This command does not depend on the state of the Channel Enable Register.